What is GitHub Actions?

 Build APK from Workflow

 Let's create a workflow to build an APK using a Linux runner.
-Here we will build a release APK and upload an artifact so that we can download and share it with anyone.
+Here we will build a release APK and upload the APK as an artifact so that we can download it and share with anyone.

 First, create a new Flutter project and add a new workflow file main.yml in the directory .github/workflows/ in your flutter project repository.

-Then add the following content to your .github/workflows/main.yml file.
+Then we add the following content in the .github/workflows/main.yml file.

 .github/workflows/main.yml